 Studies have indicated that frozen embryo transfers yield a higher success rate than fresh transfers, boasting up to a two-thirds increase in successful pregnancies.
 Why?
 Theories have to do with fertility medications stripping the lining of the uterus from it’s cushiony-goodness (endometrial lining), creating a suboptimal home for the embryo.
 Fresh transfers don’t offer a lot of time to optimize the uterus, and the patients are still recovering from their recent egg harvest (their bodies may be stressed, bloated, or in pain still).
 Meanwhile conditions can be timed (allowing the lining to rejuvenate, the patient to heal) with frozen-then-thawed transfers.

 Endometriosis and infertility

 It is widely accepted as common knowledge that Endometriosis can cause infertility; however, it may not be well-known how or why it does so.
-They say 30%-50% of women with Endometriosis struggle with infertility.
-It may affect egg and embryo quality, or weaken uterine lining for implantation of the egg, or the inflammation and immune system responses may breed a less-than-optimum fertile environment in the body, or the scar tissue or implants may lead to blocked/twisted/damaged ovaries or Fallopian tubes, or it may just lead to a greater chance of miscarriages.
+They say 30%-50% of people with Endometriosis struggle with infertility.
+It may affect egg and embryo quality, or weaken uterine lining for implantation of the egg, or the inflammation and immune system responses may breed a less-than-optimum fertile environment in the body, or the scar tissue or implants may lead to blocked/twisted/damaged ovaries or fallopian tubes, or it may just lead to a greater chance of miscarriages.
 Dr. Glatstein of IVF New England explains how Endometriosis may interfere with fertility in a short video.